LassoSoft/LassoGuide/lasso_guide_source/databases/searching-displaying.rst

 The possible values for the ``-operator`` parameter are listed in the table :ref:`searching-field-operators`.
 The default operator is begins with ("bw").
 Case is not considered when specifying operators.

-Field operators are interpreted differently depending on which data source is being accessed.
-For example, FileMaker Server interprets "bw" to mean that any word within a field can begin with the value specified for that field.
-MySQL interprets "bw" to mean that the first word within the field must begin with the value specified.
-See the chapters on each data source or the documentation that came with a third-party data source connector for more information.

 Several of the field operators are only supported in MySQL or other SQL databases.
 These include the "ft" full-text operator and the "rx" and "nrx" regular expression operators, which are described further in the table :ref:`sql-mysql-search-operators`.

 .. tabularcolumns:: |l|L|